I didn’t die last month deep frying turkeys. I know you were kinda worried, so I wanted to make sure you knew.

 On the other hand, I might be handing my loved ones a major estate Charlie Foxtrot if I die early.

-(But actually this is a trick question – everyone already has a will.)
+(But actually this is a trick question – everyone already has a will.) - Should I write covered calls? (sorry, just wanted a nerdy finance reference)

 On the one hand, I’m getting a nice little income boost.
 Boom!

 On the other hand, I’m kinda undermining my chance for a home run.
-Oh and the theory behind stock ownership.
+Oh and the theory behind stock ownership. - Do I have enough money to retire?

 On the one hand, I want to stop working and may have enough saved up.